Mathsphysis/beerstock-DIO/README.md

 ```

 The api will be served at port 8080.
-In order to access the api path is [localhost:8080/api/v1/beers](http:localhost:8080/api/v1/beers)
+In order to access the api, path is [localhost:8080/api/v1/beers](http:localhost:8080/api/v1/beers)

 ## Swagger-UI Opendoc API Documentation
 You can find the swagger-ui OpenAPI Documentation at [localhost:8080/swagger-ui.html](http:localhost:8080/swagger-ui.html)